 Inventory of Complicated Grief (ICG) (Prigerson et al. 1995).
-The ICG assesses the symptoms that characterize CG, and it differentiates individuals who suffer from CG symptoms, from those who are following a normal bereavement process.
+This instrument assesses the symptoms that characterize complicated grief, and it differentiates individuals who suffer from complicated grief symptoms, cannot adapt adequately to the death of a loved one, and present important functional alterations in their daily lives from those who are following a normal bereavement process.
 It consists of 19 items scored on a 5-point Likert scale ranging from 0 ("Never") to 4 ("Always").
 Scores above 25 indicate a significantly higher degree of interference in general, mental, and social functioning, worse physical health, and higher levels of physical pain.
 Prigerson et al. (1995) obtained high internal consistency, test-retest reliability, and convergent and criterion validity.

-Adaptation of the ICG, Inventory of Stress and Loss (ISL) (Quero, Mor, Molés, Rachyla, Baños & Botella, submitted), to measure stress and loss symptoms derived from stressful situations.
+Adaptation of the ICG, Inventory of Stress and Loss (ISL) (Quero, Mor, Molés, Rachyla, Baños & Botella, in preparation), in order to measure stress and loss symptoms derived from stressful situations.
+This instrument has been adapted by our team to better assess the stressful situations that negatively interfere with people's lives.
 The adaptation was based on the assumption that a stressful life event always entails some kind of loss for the person.
 The instrument was made up of the same items included in the ICG, but the words referring to the "dead person" were substituted by words referring to the "person/situation" that had been lost due to a stressful event (e.g., loss of a job, divorce, loss of health, etc.).
 Two items were removed because they were not pertinent to assessing AD; therefore, the final questionnaire included 17 items.
 Preliminary validation data (Quero, Molés, Mor, Baños & Botella, 2014) showed excellent Cronbach coefficients in both general (0.91) and clinical AD (0.86) Spanish populations.
+Test-retest reliability was also excellent (0.90).

-Beck Depression Inventory (BDI-II) (Beck Depression Inventory, Beck, Steer & Brown 1996; Spanish adaptation by Sanz, Navarro & Vázquez, 2003).
-The BDI-II includes 21 items, each with four possible answers (0-3), to assess severity of depression in the past 2 weeks.
-Spanish adaptation showed high internal consistency (α =.87 in the general population, and α =.89 for the clinical population) (Sanz, García-Vera, Espinosa, Fortún, & Vázquez, 2005; Sanz, Perdigón & Vázquez, 2003).
+Brown 1996; Spanish adaptation by Sanz, Navarro & Vázquez, 2003).
+This is one of the most widely used instruments for assessing depression symptoms.
+It includes 21 items, each with four possible answers (0-3).
+The participants were asked to choose which statements best described their mood states in the past 2 weeks.
+This instrument assesses mainly cognitive aspects of depression, along with behavioral and physiological symptoms.
+It establishes 4 quantitative ranges of depression: from 0 to 9 (absent or minimal), from 10 to 18 (from light to moderate), from 19 to 29 (from moderate to severe), and from 30 to 63 (severe).
+It has high internal consistency (α =.87 in the general population and α =.89 for the clinical population) (Sanz, García-Vera, Espinosa, Fortún, & Vázquez, 2005; Sanz, Perdigón & Vázquez, 2003).